+- 1 Power on your system.

+- 2 Do one of the following:

-- 1 Power on your system. - 2 On the Pro Tools Installer CD, locate and double-click the Install CoreAudio file.
+- On the Pro Tools Installer CD, locate and double-click the Install CoreAudio file.

+- or -

-From the Digidesign Web site, download and double-click the Install CoreAudio file.
+- From the Digidesign Web site, download, locate, and double-click the Install Core-Audio file.

-- 3 In the Install CoreAudio window, select Uninstall from the Custom Install pop-up menu. - 4 When the uninstall is complete, quit the CoreAudio Installer.
+3 In the Install CoreAudio window, select Uninstall from the Custom Install pop-up menu.

+4 When the uninstall is complete, quit the CoreAudio Installer.